 Ashley Abcunas – Naturalist, Seacoast Science Center, NH

-Melissa Chalek– Law student at Roger Williams University (Fall 2010).
-Had worked as a zoo keeper since graduation first at Roger Williams Park Zoo (Prov, RI) then at Buttonwood Park Zoo (New Bedford, MA). (firstname.lastname@example.org)
+Melissa Chalek – Law Clerk, Rhode Island Supreme Court; Graduated from Roger Williams University School of Law; Research Assistant, Rhode Island Sea Grant (drafted legal framework chapter of Rhode Island Shellfish Management Plan); had worked as a zoo keeper since graduation first at Roger Williams Park Zoo (Prov, RI) and Buttonwood Park Zoo (New Bedford, MA). (firstname.lastname@example.org)

 Andrew DiMatteo – working at Naval Facilities Engineering Command (NAVFAC) in Norfolk, VA; MS in Environmental Management, Duke University

-David Hudson – PhD at U. Conn.
-2011; awarded a Fulbright Fellowship to study freshwater crabs in South America.
-Won Best Student Poster at 2011 SICB meeting for his work on “Invasive crab salinity preference: effects of acclimation and implications for estuarine distribution”.
+Dr. David Hudson – Research Scientist at The Maritime Aquarium at Norwalk (CT); PhD at U. Conn.
+(2011); Fulbright Fellowship to study freshwater crabs in South America; Won Best Student Poster at 2011 SICB meeting for his work on “Invasive crab salinity preference: effects of acclimation and implications for estuarine distribution”.